A July 1911 heat wave killed thousands of New Englanders and sent many over the brink of madness.

 It became a daily ritual to read the morning newspaper to see how many died.
 Workers died digging holes.
 Women fell over picking blueberries.
 A teamster fainted and fell off his wagon, only to be trampled to death by the horses pulling it.
 A woman sitting up in bed talking suddenly keeled over, dead.

-A week after it started, the 1911 heat wave was broken by a line of thunderstorms.
-The next day the temperature shot up to 95 degrees.
+A week after it started, a line of thunderstorms broke the 1911 heat wave.
+But the next day the temperature shot up to 95 degrees.
 People started to go mad.
 In Hartford, a crazed man tried to climb a utility pole.
 Two police officers and three bystanders subdued him and wrestled him into a straitjacket.
 In Springfield, a man suddenly threw off his coat and ran through a pharmacy.
 In New York, a crazed drunk ran after a police officer with a meat cleaver.

 The New London Day reported Jacob Seegar, an aged resident of Roxbury, Mass., was so crazed by the extreme heat he killed himself with a revolver.